 A list of existing groups is maintained by our Diocesan Coordinator, Katy Dickinson.
 Anyone can join an existing group.
 EfM is designed so that students at different levels of study meet together.
 Students in all years share common lessons and theological reflections.
 Groups typically include members from multiple congregations.
 New students are encouraged to talk with the many EfM alumni in the Diocese of El Camino Real about their experiences.

-Cost of the program is currently $350 per year.
+Cost of the program is currently $375 per year for members of the Diocese of El Camino Real.
 Some parishes may offer scholarships or subsidies.

-For more information contact Katy Dickinson, EfM Coordinator for the Diocese of El Camino Real, at email@example.com.
+For more information contact Katy Dickinson, EfM Coordinator for El Camino Real, at email@example.com.